Motorized outdoor WIFI camera. For surveillance and navigation.

 I have had both on the boat on and each one has its advantages and disadvantages, as we will see:

-And the other option, which is the one I currently have installed, would be this: Zilnk 1080 5X optical zoom dome.
-You have it here at AliExpress for 80$.
+And the other option, which is the one I currently have installed, would be this: Zilnk 1080 5X optical zoom dome, it’s extremely difficult to find now, but this other seems to ve a very good alternative for 80$.

 The main differences between them are: